t-hervey/techarcanus/content/pages/projects/voron_build/index.md

 And finally getting it attached to the frame with the motor as well.
 Definitely like how sharp the classic Voron black and red color combo looks.

 {{ feature_image(path="/content/pages/projects/voron_build/ZDriveInstalled.jpg", width=0, height=500, op="fit_height", caption="") }}

+# Assembly of Z-Drives 2, 3, & 4
+## Z-Drive #2
+Well, made my first mistake.
+I had misread these directions from the assembly manual:

+{{ feature_image(path="/content/pages/projects/voron_build/ZBeltAssemblyManual.png", width=0, height=500, op="fit_height", caption="I had taken this to mean it should be positioned at the end of the shaft 🤦‍♂️") }}

+What I didn't miss in the directions was the note that said to be sure to use thread locker to make sure on all screws which I dutifully did.

+This in turn meant I couldnt get this screw back out of the pulley and ended up striping the screw trying to do so.
+My kit only has the exact number of pulleys of this size that are needed.
+But by the end of tomorrow, I'll have a whole supply of 20T 9mm pulleys curtesy of Amazon.
+Live and learn.

+{{ feature_image(path="/content/pages/projects/voron_build/StuckScrewPulley.jpg", width=0, height=500, op="fit_height", caption="RIP little pulley, hopefully you are the only ruined part of this build. 🤞 At least you were cheap to replace.") }}

+I did figure out a neat trick for aligning the motor mounts on the 2020 extrusion.
+If you place one of the allen wrenches through the holes you can usse them to help align the t-nuts into the right position making it much easier to get everything aligned before inserting the screws.

+{{ feature_image(path="/content/pages/projects/voron_build/2020TNutAlignment.png", width=0, height=500, op="fit_height", caption="") }}